iterative/mlem.ai/content/docs/use-cases/dvc.md

 $ python train.py
 ```

-Finally, let’s add new metafiles to git and artifacts to DVC respectively,
+Finally, let’s add new metafiles to Git and artifacts to DVC respectively,
 commit and push them

 ```bash